fallenhitokiri/leeroyci/Readme.md

 - GitLab integration
 - Bitbucket integration
-- Basecamp notifications
 - support for custom templates and notifications
 - user authentication (status pages)
 - configuration of repositories through the webinterface
-- configuration validation
-- individual tokens and servers for each repository
 - website with a browsable documentation and more default snippets
-- access all builds through an API that returns JSON
 - deployment (no details how it will be handled, yet)

 ## Contributing